TerrorJacktyl/jinx-it-project/README.md

 ```

 ### Making API requests to Django

+Using the frontend's sign up page:
+1. If it's building successfully the frontend should be accessible through `localhost:3000`.
+Click sign up in the top right hand corner, and enter some stuff in the fields.
+If you get a sign up error, then something is cooked and consult the build instructions under issues (probably haven't migrated the DB).
+2. If there is no error, then head to `127.0.0.1:8080/api/sign_up`, you should hopefully see the details that you've just entered!

 To make a sign up and query it yourself:
 1. Run the containers and head to `0.0.0.0:8080/api`.
 Login with credentials below.